SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 style and associated user interface.
 SpeedyWeather.jl aims to overcome the constraints of traditional Fortran-based models.
-The modern trend sees simulations in Fortran and data analysis in Python, making virtually impossible to interact with various model components directly.
+The modern trend sees simulations in Fortran and data analysis in Python, making it virtually impossible to interact with various model components directly.
 In SpeedyWeather.jl, interfaces to the model components are exposed to the user.
 Furthermore, data-driven climate modelling [@Rasp2018; @Schneider2023],
 which replaces existing model components with machine learning,